On the solution existence and stability of polynomial optimization problems: Introduction

-In 1956, Frank and Wolfe proved that if $K$ is polyhedral, $f$ is quadratic and bounded from below over $K$, then $\Sol(K,f)$ is nonempty \cite{FW56}.
-Several extensions of the Frank-Wolfe theorem for quadratic, cubic, and polynomial optimization problems have been shown (see \cite{Klatte2018} and the references given there).
-Recently, by using a technique from semi-algebraic geometry, Dinh, Ha and Pham \cite{DHP2014} have obtained a Frank-Wolfe type theorem for non-degenerate (at infinity) polynomial optimization problems, in which a sufficient condition for the coercivity of $f$ on $K$, where $K$ is semi-algebraic, has been established.
-The present paper gives another Frank-Wolfe type theorem, which says that if $\OP(K,f)$ is regular and $f$ is bounded from below on $K$, then $f$ is coercive on $K$ and, hence that, the problem has a solution.

-The Eaves theorem provide some criteria for the solution existence of a quadratic optimization problem, where $K$ is polyhedral \cite{Eaves71}.
-An extension for quadratically constrained convex quadratic problems has been introduced in \cite{KTY2012}.
-We give an Eaves type theorem for non-regular problem $\OP(K,f)$, where $K$ is convex and $f$ is pseudoconvex on $K$.
+In 1956, Frank and Wolfe \cite{FW56} proved that if $K$ is polyhedral and $f$ is quadratic and bounded from below on $K$, then $\Sol(K,f)$ is nonempty.
+Several versions of the Frank-Wolfe theorem for quadratic, cubic, and polynomial optimization problems have been shown in \cite{LTY05,TamNghi18,LouZ1999,BeKla2002,Obuchowska2006,DHP2014,Klatte2018}.
+Belousov and Klatte \cite{BeKla2002}, and Obuchowska \cite{Obuchowska2006} have proved Frank-Wolfe type theorems for convex and quasiconvex polynomial optimization problems.
+Recently, by using a technique from semi-algebraic geometry, Dinh, Ha and Pham \cite{DHP2014} have shown a Frank-Wolfe type theorem for nondegenerate problems.
+The present paper gives another Frank-Wolfe type theorem, which says that if $\OP(K,f)$ is regular and $f$ is bounded from below on $K$, then the problem has a solution.
+Besides, the Eaves theorem \cite{Eaves71} provides us with another criterion for the existence of solutions to quadratic optimization problems.
+Extensions of this theorem for quadratically constrained quadratic problems have been investigated in \cite{LTY05,TamNghi18,KTY2012,NNS2020}.
+This paper introduces an Eaves type theorem for non-regular pseudoconvex optimization problems, where the constraint sets are convex.

-Under the assumption that the constraint set $K$ is compact and semi-algebraic, Lee and Pham have established some stability properties of the solution map, and of the optimal value function of polynomial optimization problems \cite{LP16}.
-Several genericity results for these problems have been shown.
-If $K$ is compact then $K_{\infty}=\{0\}$ and, hence that, $\OP(K,f)$ satisfies obviously the regularity condition.
-The present paper considers the case that the set $K$ is unbounded and develops the main results concerning to the stability which were shown in \cite{LP16}.
-The regularity condition guarantees that local properties of the solution map (e.g., local boundedness, upper semicontinuity, and local upper-H\"{o}lder stability) and the optimal value function (e.g., local Lipschitz continuity, semismoothness) of polynomial optimization problems are valid.
+Under the assumption that the constraint set $K$ is compact and semi-algebraic, some stability and genericity results for polynomial optimization problems have been shown by Lee and Pham \cite{LP16}.
+If $K$ is compact, then its asymptotic cone is trivial, i.e., $K_{\infty}=\{0\}$; Hence that $\OP(K,f)$ satisfies the regularity condition obviously.
+In the present paper, $K$ may be unbounded.
+Under the regularity condition, we prove several local properties of the solution map of polynomial optimization problems such as local boundedness and upper semicontinuity.
+Furthermore, based on an error bound for a polynomial system in \cite{LMP14}, we prove the local upper-H\"{o}lder stability of the solution map.